 During my first year in Mexico, I lived with a Mexican family with 8 year-old twins.
 The girls couldn’t pronounce my name correctly and it came out sounding like Cobra.
 The name stuck and has become my Mexican ‘sobre nombre’ nickname.

-I started the residency program back in 2012.
-We have 2 – 3 private live/work spaces that artists and writers use for 1 month residencies.
-There’s lots of information on our website http://360xochiquetzal.com/.
+I started the residency program back in 2012 and passed it on to the new Director, Bethany Putnam in 2023.
+There’s lots of information on their website http://360xochiquetzal.com/.
 A residency is a wonderful way to nurture your creativity.